Does the school have to employ the trainee once qualified?

 We interview virtually to try and support in-school bubbles.
 Interviews take approximately 2 hours including a document check and written task.

-Our Induction Training is always at Ivybridge Community College and gives you that vital pre-preparation for your NQT year where there is so much more to think about.
+Our Induction Training is always at Ivybridge Community College and gives you that vital pre-preparation for your ECT year where there is so much more to think about.

 We organise any cross phase experiences (primary or secondary depending), although sadly due to Covid bubbles we hope this takes place in the Spring or Summer terms for 2020-21 trainees.

-We are a hugely supportive family with Teaching School Lead – Amy Pearce, Administrator – Lana Sparks, all our Professional Subject Tutors, Mentors and for both School Direct courses, you will have all the university links you would have if you were attending a university based course are the same; lecturers and University Visiting Tutor.
+We are a hugely supportive family with Teaching School Lead – Amy Pearce, all our Lead Mentors, Reflective Mentors and for both School Direct courses, you will have all the university links you would have if you were attending a university based course are the same; lecturers and University Visiting Tutor.
 You will learn alongside those attending university routes.
-Our Distance Geography route is the same, aside you will have a School Based Lecturer.
-This is from a department with outstanding results year on year, using the latest evidence based research, to teach the latest innovative practices, to support teaching and learning.